Last updated on October 13th, 2023

 Why potato is not good for diabetes is probably because it is not a low-carb vegetable and can raise the blood glucose level if not eaten in proper portions.

 Also, carb counting is a useful tool for managing diabetes.
 Counting the total carb content of foods as well as meals can help in determining how a particular food affects an individual’s blood glucose levels.
 A physician or dietitian managing an individual’s sugar levels can suggest an individualized daily carb count.

-Whether fried, baked, boiled, mashed, or steamed, potato is one of the most well-accepted foods in the meal plan.
+Whether fried, baked, boiled, mashed, or steamed, it is one of the most well-accepted foods in the meal plan.
 Consumption of non-starchy foods together with moderate portions of whole potatoes may help in balancing out their GI.
-Potato can be cooked by boiling or steaming with no extra constituents, this makes sure they are low in fat, salt, and sugar.
+It can be cooked by boiling or steaming with no extra constituents, this makes sure they are low in fat, salt, and sugar.
 Potatoes are rich in potassium and B vitamins, as well as their skin contains a modest amount of fiber.
 Diabetics may consume this veggie in several forms, but it’s vital to recognize the effect they have on the glucose levels and what is the suitable portion size to eat.
-It raise the blood sugar levels as carbohydrates get broken down into simple sugars and then they go into the bloodstream.
+It raises the blood sugar levels as carbohydrates get broken down into simple sugars, and then they go into the bloodstream.
 In diabetics, the sugar does not get cleared properly, resulting in higher blood glucose levels and likely health complications.
-Eating potatoes in excess may present issues in blood sugar control for people having diabetics.
+Eating potatoes in excess may present issues in blood sugar control for people who have diabetes.

 Is it good to consume potatoes in their raw form?